pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

 - When active, power-ups last for 30 seconds and:
   - Auto-complete new orders as they appear
   - Auto-complete existing orders on the conveyor belt
+  - Award 10 points for each auto-completed edit
   - Display a countdown timer showing remaining time
 - Power-up switch is positioned at 76% from the left and 52% from the top + 50px
 - Power-up system tracks which orders were created during power-up mode